starkxun/moonwell-bug-bounty/proposals/mips/mip-b47/MIP-B47.md

 ## Proposal Summary

-This proposal creates a new Moonwell Ecosystem USDC Vault (meUSDC), accepts ownership on behalf of the temporal governor, sets Anthias Labs as the curator, and configures a 4-day curator timelock.
-This proposal establishes a new MetaMorpho vault for USDC as part of the Moonwell ecosystem expansion.
-The vault will be managed by Anthias Labs as curator, providing professional vault management and risk oversight with a 4-day timelock for safety.
+This proposal creates a new Moonwell Ecosystem USDC Vault (meUSDC), accepts ownership on behalf of the temporal governor and sets Anthias Labs as the curator.
+This proposal establishes a new Morpho vault for USDC as part of the Moonwell ecosystem expansion.
+The vault will be managed by Anthias Labs as curator, providing professional vault management and risk oversight.
+This MIP

-This MIP proposes:
+proposes:

 1. Accept the Moonwell Ecosystem USDC Vault ownership
 2. Set the curator as Anthias Labs
-3. Set the curator timelock for 4 days (96 hours)

 ## Background and Rationale

-Building on the successful collaboration between the Moonwell DAO, Anthias Labs, and Morpho, to establish a credit line for WELL tokens.
-This will be a new lending facility to finance the next large expansion of Moonwell through the Morpho market product.
-This new infrastructure will finance future operations without selling WELL or MAMO tokens on the market.
+Building on the successful collaboration between the Moonwell DAO, Anthias Labs, and Morpho, this proposal introduces a credit line for WELL tokens.
+This facility establishes infrastructure to finance the next phase of Moonwell’s growth through Morpho, enabling the DAO to fund operations and expansion in a capital-efficient way that preserves long-term alignment.

 ## Vault Configuration and Roles